-This Family-Centric Port St. Lucie Home Was Modeled After The St. Lucie River And Time Spent On The Great Lakes
+This Home In Port St. Lucie Was Modeled After The St. Lucie River And The Great Lakes

 The Woodard family of Port St. Lucie originally hails from the Great Lakes state—Michigan.
 Not only do four of the five Great Lakes touch shore in Michigan, but there are more than 11,000 inland lakes, which means that you’re never more than 6 miles from a body of water.
 This love of water and respect for nature had a lot to do with the design of the family’s Florida home, where the couple and their four children spend much of their time.
 Attracted to the Treasure Coast by the beautiful scenery and weather here, the entrepreneurial family chose to create a home that celebrates the importance of family, the magnificence of nature and the path to creating sustainable success in life.

 The lanai that leads out to the pool.